Yayoi Kusama Net Worth – $20 million

-Yayoi Kusama, sometimes called ‘the princess of polka dots,’ is a Japanese filmmaker, writer, sculptor, and painter, whose works include environmental installations, performance art, sculptures, collages, and paintings.
+Yayoi Kusama, sometimes called ‘the princess of polka dots,’ is a Japanese filmmaker, writer, sculptor, and painter who has a net worth of $20 million.
+Her works include environmental installations, performance art, sculptures, collages, and paintings.

 She was born on March 22, 1929, in Matsumoto City, Japan.